Frequently Asked Questions

 • There are no written exams at MAC; instead, all units are assessed by a variety of assignments or verbal presentations.

 • Returning to study can sometimes be hard.
 MAC provides a supportive study environment.
-If you need help and support at any stage of your study with MAC, our Dean of Students (Rev. Kate Snell) is available to work out with you how we can support you through your course.
+If you need help and support at any stage of your study at MAC, our Dean of Students is available to work out with you how we can support you through your course.

-If you feel that your study skills need a refresher, we also offer a ‘Return to Learn’ program to help students brush up on study and essay skills before they commence their course at MAC.
+If you feel that your study skills need a refresher, we also offer a ‘Return to Learn’ program before the beginning of each semester to help students brush up on study and essay skills before they commence their course at MAC.
 Many MAC students have also benefited from attending study skills workshops run periodically at MAC on topics such as referencing, using eBooks, and assignments.

-Alternatively, it is possible to audit your first unit to see how the College works before committing to a full course at either diploma or certificate level.
+Alternatively, it is possible to audit your first unit to see how the College works before committing to a full course at any level.

 • Auditing allows students to attend lectures and participate fully in class life without having to complete assignments.
-All of the units at MAC are able to be audited and there are no limits as to the combination or number of units that a student can audit.
+All of the units at MAC are able to be audited.
 If you audit a unit, it is important to remember that you do not receive credit for participation towards any kind of qualification; it is for your interest and enjoyment only.
-Pricing for units depends on the number of lecture hours.
+Fees for auditing units depends on the number of lecture hours and the level.

 • Do you want to try out studying before committing to a whole course?
 You are welcome to apply to enrol in a single unit of your choice.
 If you decide to undertake a full course, this unit can be credited towards it.

-• Once your application has been approved you will be sent an email with an invitation to enrol in your unit/s for the coming year or semester.
+• Once your application to study has been approved, you will be sent an email with an invitation to enrol in your unit(s) for the coming year or semester and a link to the enrolment form.

-• If it is an intensive or a Certificate unit, your assignments will be spread out into a manageable timeframe.
+• If it is an intensive or a MAC Certificate unit, your unit’s classes may be held over a shorter length of time, but your assignments will be spread out over a manageable timeframe.

-• There different maximum time limits for each course.
-Students can undertake between 1 and 4 units each semester as they are able.
+• There are different maximum time limits for each course.
+Students can undertake 1 or more units each semester as they are able.

-For MAC Certificate courses there is a 6 year time period in which to complete the course.
+For the MAC Certificate there is a 6 year maximum time limit in which to complete the course.

 • Yes!
 All of the units are run in hybrid mode at MAC which means we teach the units to students in-person and online simultaneously.
 This means students across Australia can join in classes together online for live classes with the opportunity to ask questions of their lecturer and get to know other students in their class through class discussions, group work and other online modes of communication.

 • Yes!
-Students get access to MAC’s physical library located on campus as well as a range of online databases in order to undertake research for their assignments.
-Each unit also has an eLibrary set by the lecturer with resources to specifically help you with your assignments for that subject.
+Students get access to MAC’s physical library located on campus as well as a range of online ebook and journal databases in order to undertake research for their assignments.
+Each unit also has an eLibrary set by the lecturer with resources to specifically help you with your assignments for that unit.

-• At MAC we try and make our assignments as practical and relevant as possible.
-Sometimes you will be asked to write an essay on a particular topic, but other assignments might require you to create a PowerPoint presentation, develop a resource for Kids or Youth ministry, write a letter to a friend about what you have been learning in class, or even write a blog post.
+• At MAC we try and make our assessments as practical and relevant as possible.
+You may be asked to write an essay on a particular topic, write short answers, write a reflection or other exercise.
+However, other assessments might require you to be more creative, e.g. create a PowerPoint presentation, develop a resource for Kids or Youth ministry, write a letter to a friend about what you have been learning in class, or even write a blog post.

 • MAC is blessed to have a great team of experienced and qualified lecturers who are passionate about their areas of teaching.
-Find out more about the MAC team here.
+Find out more about the MAC lecturers here.

 MAC is an affiliated college of the Australian College of Theology